bflaven/book-learning-and-building-e2e-test-automation-with-cypress-and-okr/README.md

 git commit -am "add files and update readme" git commit -am "add nft file examples in readme"

-# hint: push to Github if your branch on Github is master or main if it main
+# hint: push to Github if your branch on Github is main
 git push origin main

+# hint: push to Github if your branch on Github is master
+git push origin master

+# you can change GitHub in project's settings the name of the branch between master or main

 ```